-a.
+- a.
 There are certain limited times when probable cause to search need not exist and the evidence seized is still admissible at courts-martial.
 Applicable federal and state statutes will determine the legality of the below searches involving personnel not subject to reference (c).
-Consult the local staff judge advocate and Military Rule of Evidence 314 of reference (d) for more information.
+Consult the local staff judge advocate and Military Rule of Evidence 314 of reference (d) for more information. - b.

-b.
 Searches upon entry to or exit from U.S. installations, aircraft, and vessels abroad.
-This includes vehicle searches which are part of a command authorized inspection or random vehicle inspection program, and all other vehicles and persons attempting to access a military installation, as provided for by the Internal Security Act of 1950.
+This includes vehicle searches which are part of a command authorized inspection or random vehicle inspection program, and all other vehicles and persons attempting to access a military installation, as provided for by the Internal Security Act of 1950. - c.

-c.
 Searches of U.S. Government property.
 Depending on the nature and use of government property, the government may retain the right to examine the property when it desires to do so.
-Government property may not be searched if the person to whom the property is issued or assigned has a reasonable expectation of privacy therein at the time of the search.
+Government property may not be searched if the person to whom the property is issued or assigned has a reasonable expectation of privacy therein at the time of the search. - d.

-d.
 Consent searches.
 As a general rule, searches may be conducted of any person or property with lawful consent.
 A person may grant consent to search property when the person exercises control over that property.
-To be valid, consent must be given voluntarily.
+To be valid, consent must be given voluntarily. - e.

-e.
 Frisks incident to a lawful stop.
 When a lawful stop is performed, the person stopped may be frisked for weapons when there is reasonable suspicion to believe the stopped person is armed and presently dangerous.
 Contraband or evidence located in the process of a lawful frisk may be seized.
+The sole justification for the frisk is the protection of the police officer and others nearby, and it must therefore be confined in scope to an intrusion reasonably designed to discover guns, knives, clubs, or other hidden instruments for the assault of the police officer.

-f.
+- f.
 Motor vehicles.
-When a person lawfully stopped is the driver or a passenger in a motor vehicle, the passenger compartment of the vehicle may be searched for weapons if the official who made the stop has a reasonable belief that the person stopped is dangerous and that the person stopped may gain immediate control of a weapon.
+When a person lawfully stopped is the driver or a passenger in a motor vehicle, the passenger compartment of the vehicle may be searched for weapons if the official who made the stop has a reasonable belief that the person stopped is dangerous and that the person stopped may gain immediate control of a weapon. - g.

-g.
 Searches incident to a lawful apprehension/detention.
 A search may be conducted for weapons or destructible evidence in the area within the immediate control of a person who has been apprehended.
 The area within the person's "immediate control" is the area that the individual searching could reasonably believe that the person apprehended could reach with a sudden movement to obtain such property.
-The passenger compartment and containers within the passenger compartment may be searched contemporaneously with the apprehension of an occupant of the automobile.

-h.
-Searches within jails, confinement facilities, or similar facilities may be authorized by persons with authority over the institution.
+The passenger compartment and containers within the passenger compartment may be searched contemporaneously with the apprehension of an occupant of the automobile. - h.
+Searches within jails, confinement facilities, or similar facilities may be authorized by persons with authority over the institution. - i.

-i.
 Emergency searches to save life or for related purposes.
-A search may be conducted of persons or property in a good faith effort to render immediate medical aid, to obtain information that will assist in the rendering of such aid, or to prevent immediate or ongoing personal injury.
+A search may be conducted of persons or property in a good faith effort to render immediate medical aid, to obtain information that will assist in the rendering of such aid, or to prevent immediate or ongoing personal injury. - j.

-j.
 Searches of open fields or woodlands.
 A search of open fields or woodlands is not an unlawful search.